At-Tawbah: Three Discourses

 From opening up to the 37th ayat, the initial talk, was uncovered in Zil-Qa'adah A.H.
 9. As the significance of the subject of the talk required its affirmation on the event of Hajj Muhammad dispatched Ali to follow Abu Bakr, who had just left for Makkah to lead the Pilgrims to the Ka'abah.
 He trained Ali to convey the talk before the representatives of the various clans of Arabia in order to advise them regarding the new policy guidelines pertinent to the mushriks.

 Starting from ayat 38 up to 72nd ayat the subsequent talk was revealed during Rajab A.H.
 9 or a little before this, when Muhammad was occupied with getting ready for the Campaign of Tabuk.
-The Believers were encouraged to take a dynamic part in Jihad, and the shirkers were seriously reproached for keeping down their riches and for wavering to forfeit their lives in the path for Allah due to their hypocrisy, powerless belief(iman) or carelessness.
+The Believers were encouraged to take a dynamic part in Jihad, and the shirkers were seriously reproached for keeping down their riches and for wavering to forfeit their lives in the path for God due to their hypocrisy, powerless belief(iman) or carelessness.

 The final section of ayaat 73rd to last, was uncovered on his return from the Campaign of Tabuk.
-There are a few pieces revealed in different events during the same time frame and were incorporated by Muhammad into the Surah as per instructions from Allah.
+There are a few pieces revealed in different events during the same time frame and were incorporated by Muhammad into the Surah as per instructions from God.
 This talk cautions the hypocrites of their malevolent deeds and censures those Believers who had remained behind in the Campaign of Tabuk.
-At that point in the wake of berating them, Allah exculpates those genuine Believers who had not partaken in the Jihad in the Way of Allah for one explanation or the other.
+At that point in the wake of berating them, God exculpates those genuine Believers who had not partaken in the Jihad in the Way of Allah for one explanation or the other.

 In the middle of the ayat 97 In other words, apart from hypocrisy, one of their defects is that they did not even keep in touch with the Muslims of Madinah through which they would have known the rules of Sharia.

 That is, these people want the Muslims to fall into such a cycle of trouble that these people get freedom from the kind of commands that they find very difficult to follow.
 Especially on the occasion of the Battle of Tabuk, these people had the hope that this time the Muslims were facing the great power of Rome, so maybe this time they would lose all their power after being defeated by the Romans.
-Further, Allah Ta'ala said that in reality these people are lying in the cycle of self-hypocrisy, which will cause them to be disgraced both in this world and in the hereafter.
+Further, God said that in reality these people are lying in the cycle of self-hypocrisy, which will cause them to be disgraced both in this world and in the hereafter.